 how to save the world for free

-Despite Amazon being a problematic business for people and planet, How to Save the World for Free was still #1 Best-Seller on there.
-The paperback version is now out!
+Despite Amazon being a problematic business for people and planet, How to Save the World for Free was a #1 bestseller on there.
+The links below give you alternative buying options, and the paperback version is now out!

 We know that a better world is possible.
 One where we all get to breathe clean air, marvel at the abundance of wildlife and enjoy life without worrying if it’s about to self-destruct.
 But how do we get there?
 And can it really be … easy?
 And fun?
 And free?